orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Command
-* **Definition:** *Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations*
+* **Definition:** *Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations*
 * **Frequency of use:** *Medium high*

 +++